CaiPeng99/Currency_Exchanger/README.md

 For better git control, we could create a git-localconfig-repo folder to store our configurations.<br>
 e.g.: I created different environments for limits-service:<br>
 <img width="300" alt="Screenshot 2024-08-01 at 5 13 27 PM" src="https://github.com/user-attachments/assets/aec288ea-b182-49a4-bb48-e606e41df6ae"><br>
-Later we can write the configurations in the Spring Cloud Config Server's application.properties(here I'm using this, application.yaml might be differ):<br>
+Later we can write the configurations in the Spring Cloud Config Server's application.properties(here I'm using this, application.yaml might differ):<br>
 `spring.cloud.config.server.git.uri=file:///{absolute file path for 'git-localconfig-repo folder'}`<br>
 Then when you make changes to the configurations locally later, you can git this.